contrivancecompanychicago/space-station-sim/README.md

  - start in food truck
  - space for 1 oven, fridge and prep table
  - save meta (screenshot, save date, time played etc)
- - rewrite renderer
-		- move all context manipulation into layer class
  - use shadowblur for highlighting character (better)

- - datamap
-	 - all the things (object abilities, character skills)
-	 - go through codebase and fix all refs to datamaps

- - add timewarp for tests

  - ui button log those without keys and add keys to all for css selectability

  - fat gloved chef hand cursor with point press and thumbsup

- - autosave/hot dev mode

  - add load action that is assigned when game is loaded to pick up where left off
 		- workers and customers